IhebChatti/binary_trees/README.md

     *The prototypes of all your functions should be included in your header file called binary_trees.h *Don’t forget to push your header file
     *All your header files should be include guarded

+# More Info :

+## Data structures

+Please use the following data structures and types for binary trees.
+Don’t forget to include them in your header file.